mongodb/docs/source/includes/fact-online-archive-statuses.rst

    * - Paused
      - Indicates archiving has been temporarily stopped.
-In this state, previously archived documents continue to be available on the cloud object storage, but the specified archiving operation on the active cluster is put on hold.
+In this state, previously archived documents continue to be available on the cloud object storage for querying, but the specified archiving operation on the active cluster is put on hold and additional documents are not archived.
 You can resume archiving for paused archives at any time.
    * - Orphaned
      - Indicates collection associated with an active or paused online archive was deleted. |service| will not automatically